DOUGLAS COUNTY SHERIFF

-It may take a day or two longer depending on the backlog of documents received for the first attempt to be made and anywhere from several days to several weeks to process after service is completed (also depending on the backlog).
-If you do not receive your papers back within two weeks of our office receiving them, please contact us to find out the status of your paper.
+Paper service may take longer depending on the backlog of documents received.
+It may take anywhere from several days to a week to process after service is completed (also depending on the backlog).
+If you do not receive your papers back within three weeks of our office receiving them, please contact us to find out the status of your paper.

 Please read the procedure and policy notes relative to the papers you wished served.
 You may also benefit from additional reading in the helpful links.